Kim Woods

 Kim Wilford Woods FSA is an art historian specialising in northern European late Gothic sculpture and is Senior Lecturer in art history at the Open University.

 Career

-She has a bachelor's degree in history from the University of York.
+Woods has a bachelor's degree in history from the University of York.
 She gained her PhD in art history in 1988 from the Courtauld Institute, University of London with a thesis titled 'Netherlandish Carved Wooden Altarpieces of the 15th and early 16th centuries in Britain'.
 She joined the Open University in 1999.
 She was elected as a Fellow of the Society of Antiquaries of London on 11 November 2005.